jdra000/MIT-6.0002-Introduction-to-Computational-Thinking-and-Data-Science-Fall-2016/README.md

 ### Problem Set 2
 For this problem I implemented Dijikstra so I could practice another algorithm besides DFS and BFS.
 The graph is represented as an Adjacency List and the function is subject to a maximum time outdoor constraint.
 The original problem has an extra total_time constraint.
 I am looking forward to add this implementation soon.
+### Problem Set 4
+Simulating the Spread of Disease and Bacteria Population We put in practice a couple of simulations to explore the effect of introducing antibiotics to the bacteria population.